NoobMathematician/react-brewery-app/README.md

 `npm install`

-Installs project dependencies
+to nstalls project dependencies and

 `npm run start`

-Runs the app in the development mode.\
+to run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.